 In particular, the IOT considered that the limitation in the ISP of translations only “from/to English and the other five official languages of the United Nations” risks unfairness to Claimants who do not have sufficient proficiency in any of these languages.
 The IOT therefore proposes a compromise which limits translation to the official UN languages where possible but does not exclude the possibility of translation into a non-UN language where necessary to permit fair participation.

-All translation services ordered by the IRP Panel shall be coordinated through ICANN’s Language Services providers.
-Even with a determination of
+All translation services ordered by the IRP Panel shall be coordinated through ICANN’s Language Services providers and shall be considered an administrative cost of the IRP, paid for by ICANN unless the IRP Panel later orders otherwise pursuant to Bylaws, Article 4, Section 4.3(r).

-need-based translation, if ICANN or

-the Claimant coordinates the translation of any document through

-its legal representative, such translation shall be considered part of the legal costs and not an administrative cost to be born by ICANN.
-Additionally, in the event that either the CLAIMANT or ICANN retains a translator for the purpose of translating any document, hearing or other matter or event, and such retention is not pursuant to a determination of need-based translation by the IRP Panel, the costs of such translation shall not be charged as administrative costs to be covered by ICANN.
+A Claimant determined by the IRP Panel not to have a need for translation services must submit all materials in English.

+If the Claimant, at any point during the course of the proceedings, identifies that it no longer requires translation services ordered by the IRP Panel, the Claimant should request the discontinuation of translation services.

+If the Claimant arranges for its own translation, either because translation services are not requested or are denied, such translation shall be considered part of the Claimant’s legal costs, and so borne by the Claimant pursuant to Bylaws, Article 4, Section 4.3(r), and not an administrative cost to be borne by ICANN, unless otherwise ordered by the IRP Panel.

+A Claimant may rely in the IRP proceedings on its own translation only if it is a certified translation from a qualified independent service provider.

 Rationale for 9 - 13 – Although the ISP reflects similar principles, the IOT considered that the language should be revised, expanded and broken down into subparagraphs for greater clarity.

+The IRP Panel may order that the deadlines for submission of documents or other papers, and the timing of any appeal, be amended to take into account reasonable delays generated by the translation of documents, transcripts, or Panelist decisions.

 Rationale – The IOT noted that the ISP does not have any dispositions allowing for modifying the IRP timing requirements when translation is required.
 The IOT also noted that the various IRP timing requirements were created without considering the requirement for translation and that an IRP requiring translations would probably require that these timing requirements be adjusted.
 As such the IOT included Section 14 which would allow the Panel to extend various deadlines in an IRP that requires translation.

-Consolidation, Intervention, and participation as an Amicus
+Rule 7: Consolidation, Intervention, and participation as an Amicus

 Introduction - Relevant Input from Previous Public Consultation by the IOT